p-chhabra/Priority-Queue/README.md

 # Priority-Queue
-Priority Queues implemented using min heap nad max heap
+Priority Queues implemented using min heap and max heap.
+All basic functions implemented.